vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 * Right hand on 150 lb: I close and keep closed for about 7-12 seconds.

+  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may not be able to fully close this hand gripper.
+In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
+Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.

 * Left hand on 150 lb: I close and keep closed for about 7-12 seconds.

+  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may not be able to fully close this hand gripper.
+In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
+Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.

 * Right hand on 100 lb: I close and keep closed for about 10-20 seconds (generally about 15 seconds); if I were to start with the